Bloomberg Businessweek

-Bloomberg Businessweek, previously known as BusinessWeek, is an American weekly business magazine published fifty times a year.
-Since 2009, the magazine is owned by New York City-based Bloomberg L.P.
+Bloomberg Businessweek, previously known as BusinessWeek (and before that Business Week and The Business Week), is an American monthly business magazine published 12 times a year.
 The magazine debuted in New York City in September 1929.

-Bloomberg Businessweek business magazines are located in the Bloomberg Tower, 731 Lexington Avenue, Manhattan in New York City and market magazines are located in the Citigroup Center, 153 East 53rd Street between Lexington and Third Avenue, Manhattan in New York City.
+Since 2009, the magazine has been owned by Bloomberg L.P. and became a monthly in June 2024.

 History

+1929–2008: Businessweek

-Businessweek was first published based in New York City in September 1929, weeks before the stock market crash of 1929.
+The Business Week was first published based in New York City in September 1929, weeks before the stock market crash.
 The magazine provided information and opinions on what was happening in the business world at the time.
-Early sections of the magazine included marketing, labor, finance, management and Washington Outlook, which made Businessweek one of the first publications to cover national political issues that directly impacted the business world.
+Early sections of the magazine included marketing, labor, finance, management and Washington Outlook, which made it one of the first publications to cover national political issues that directly impacted the business world.
+The name of the magazine was shortened to Business Week in 1934.